Battle of Plassey, 1757

 Quick Answer

 In late 1970, East PakistanThe eastern wing of Pakistan from 1955 to 1971, corresponding broadly to present-day Bangladesh. was shaken first by the catastrophic Bhola cyclone of 12 November and then by Pakistan's first general election under universal adult franchise on 7 December.
-The cyclone exposed the scale of administrative neglect and regional inequality, while the election gave Sheikh Mujibur Rahman's Awami League an overwhelming democratic mandate.
-Together, the disaster and the denied transfer of power turned long-standing demands for AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. into an immediate constitutional crisis on the eve of the Liberation WarAn armed and political struggle for national independence..[1][2]Evidence: Medium
+The cyclone exposed the scale of administrative neglect, relief failure, and delta vulnerability, while the election gave Sheikh Mujibur Rahman's Awami League an overwhelming democratic mandate.
+Together, ecological catastrophe and the denied transfer of power turned AutonomyThe ability of a region or political unit to govern its own affairs within a larger state framework. politics into an immediate constitutional crisis on the eve of the Liberation WarAn armed and political struggle for national independence..[1][2]Evidence: Medium

 Timeline Context